-- (1) Except for emergency motions under Rule 9013-2, and unless the court orders otherwise ordered by the court, every motion not granted in advance without a hearing because no notice of objection has been filed under section (F) of this Rule must be presented on a date and at a time when the judge assigned to the case regularly hears motions. - The presentment of a motion must be presented no more than 30 days after the motionit is filed, unless applicable statutes or rules require law requires a longer notice period.
-If a longer notice period, in which case is required, the date of presentment must be within 1 days after the expiration of the notice period expires.
+(1) Except for emergency motions under Rule 9013-2, and unless the court orders otherwise-ordered by the court, every motion not granted in advance without a hearing because no notice of objection has been filed under section (F) of this Rule must be presented on a date and at a time when the judge assigned to the case regularly hears motions.

+(2) The presentment of aA motion must be presented no more than 30 days after the motionit is filed, unless applicable statutes or rules requirelaw requires a longer notice period.
+If a longer notice period, in which case is required, the date of presentment must be within no later than 7 days after the expiration of the notice period expires.